Skip to content

 I. General Principles

 Technologies assist people in their work, problem-solving, and day-to-day lives.
 Technologies enhance our capacities as teachers, students, scholars, and administrators.
 The rapid development of generative AI has begun and will continue to fundamentally alter the way we find, use, create, and disseminate knowledge and information (including data).
-These policies are intended to assist the Baruch College community in using artificial intelligence tools effectively and ethically.
+These guidelines are intended to assist the Baruch College community in using artificial intelligence tools effectively and ethically.

 II.
 Teaching and Learning

-2. Assignments.
-Assignments in which generative AI is integrated or allowed should clearly state the parameters of such use.
+2. Assignments in which generative AI is integrated or allowed should clearly state the parameters of such use.
 These parameters should include:

 i.
 Disclosure that the content was generated by AI